-- Hampshire & Isle of Wight Wildlife Trust was formed in 1960 by a small but dedicated group of volunteers concerned about the threats to wildlife in the local area.
+Hampshire & Isle of Wight Wildlife Trust was formed in 1960 by a small but dedicated group of volunteers concerned about the threats to wildlife in the local area.
 Over 60 years we have grown to become one of the largest and most successful nature conservation charities in the region.
-We're part of The Wildlife Trusts, a federation of 46 independent charities working together towards a shared vision of a Wilder Future. - Today we employ 100 staff and our work is supported by more than 26,000 members and 1,200 volunteers.
-Our turnover is around £6 million each year. - We look after more than 55 nature reserves covering over 4,600 hectares of land and we have two farms that support our 230 cattle and 250 sheep.
+We're part of The Wildlife Trusts, a federation of 46 independent charities working together towards a shared vision of a Wilder Future.

+Today we employ 100 staff and our work is supported by more than 26,000 members and 1,200 volunteers.
+Our turnover is around £6 million each year.

+• We look after more than 55 nature reserves covering over 4,600 hectares of land and we have two farms that support our 230 cattle and 250 sheep.
 We run three education centres which connect over 10,000 children with nature every year and we engage thousands of others to help them discover the wonders of nature on land and at sea.
-Each year, our nature reserves are visited by over 400,000 people and a further 40,000 people take part in a wide range of different activities with us. - As well as delivering conservation management and wildlife projects ourselves, we work with a whole host of other organisations, agencies, farmers and landowners, schools, businesses, and communities to protect wildlife, restore ecosystems, and create more space for nature to thrive.
-We have a consultancy too Arcadian Ecology and Consulting which provides expertise across all areas of ecological survey and monitoring, land advice and planning. - And we use our expertise and experience to influence policy and legislation, and campaign for a better future for wildlife on land and at sea.
-We do this locally and also nationally as part of the UK partnership of Wildlife Trusts and with the wider environmental sector. - At the end of 2019 we launched a new, exciting and ambitious strategy Wilder 2030 which sets out our plans for the next decade as we respond to the climate and ecological crises.
+Each year, our nature reserves are visited by over 400,000 people and a further 40,000 people take part in a wide range of different activities with us.

+As well as delivering conservation management and wildlife projects ourselves, we work with a whole host of other organisations, agencies, farmers and landowners, schools, businesses, and communities to protect wildlife, restore ecosystems, and create more space for nature to thrive.
+We have a consultancy too - Arcadian Ecology and Consulting - which provides expertise across all areas of ecological survey and monitoring, land advice and planning.

+• And we use our expertise and experience to influence policy and legislation, and campaign for a better future for wildlife on land and at sea.
+We do this locally and also nationally as part of the UK partnership of Wildlife Trusts and with the wider environmental sector.

+At the end of 2019 we launched a new, exciting and ambitious strategy - Wilder 2030 - which sets out our plans for the next decade as we respond to the climate and ecological crises.
 Our work has never been more important.

+Hampshire's wonderful wildlife

 - Hampshire is one of the most biodiverse counties in England.
 From the coastal marshes of the Solent, to globally rare chalk streams, heathlands, chalk downlands and the New Forest this is a special place. - We look after 42 nature reserves across Hampshire including: Roydon Woods, a 1000-acre ancient woodland in the heart of the New Forest; Farlington Marshes on the Solent coast, supporting tens of thousands of wetland birds; Winnall Moors on the River Itchen, rich in chalk stream rarities like southern damselfly, otter, water vole and brown trout; and Fishlake Meadows, a naturally rewilded former arable farm and now a wetland wonderland supporting osprey and bittern. - Our three education centres welcome children and young people throughout the year and offer opportunities to connect with nature and learn more about local wildlife.
-Beyond our reserves, we work with schools, groups and businesses to create wilder communities, including our Wilder Portsmouth project in partnership with Southern Co-op. - We also work on a whole variety of projects to support others improving their own land for wildlife including the Wallop Brook Farmers Cluster, Loddon Farm Advice & New Forest Land Advice services. - Although our work has protected many incredible wildlife gems and significantly improved other areas, these still represent a small percentage of the county.
+Beyond our reserves, we work with schools, groups and businesses to create wilder communities, including our Wilder Portsmouth project in partnership with Southern Co-op. - We also work on a whole variety of projects to improve wildlife on other people's land - including a major partnership project Watercress & Winterbournes, the New Forest Non-Native Plants Project and the Wallop Brook Farmer Cluster Project. - Although our work has protected many incredible wildlife gems and significantly improved other areas, these still represent a small percentage of the county.
 Economic development, intensive land use, pollution and climate change are all threatening our precious natural environment.